Zanamivir

 • To take another dose, move to the next blister and repeat.
 Replace the cover of the inhaler to keep it clean.

-If you are taking zanamivir two times a day, space your doses evenly, so take one dose in the morning and the other in the evening.
+If you are taking zanamivir 2 times a day, space your doses evenly, so take 1 dose in the morning and the other in the evening.

-• Keep taking zanamivir for the full time it has been prescribed.
-Stopping the medication too early may cause a return of the infection or may not protect you from the flu.
+• Keep taking zanamivir for the full time it has been prescribed: Stopping the medicine too early may cause a return of the infection or may not protect you from the flu.

 Like all medicines, zanamivir can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.